Fees, expenses, contractual terms and administrative procedures for panel counsel, clerks and their chambers.

 The Criminal Justice Secure Mail System (CJSM) is a free, relatively secure email system that GLD are encouraging all London and regional panels to sign up to.
 Although originally set up for criminal work, it is now available for the Attorney General’s civil panels.

 Those using CJSM may from time to time receive communications referring to use only for criminal matters, please ignore these.
-For more information on CJSM see the note for counsel CJSM secure email (PDF, 149KB, 1 page) and the CJSM website.
+For more information on CJSM see the the CJSM website.and

-Panel counsel must remember that encryption is very important and should read the encryption and erasure guidance for panel counsel (PDF, 152KB, 3 pages) .
+Panel counsel must remember that encryption is very important and should read the.

 Electronic storage of counsel’s opinions etc